Viswas-Programs/Notepad/README.md

 [PLEASE READ IT TILL THE END, FOR THE DOCUMENTATION!]

+UPDATE:- Because of the new updater only bundled with 3.3 and above, for users stuck in 3.2 or below, please download the files individually and replace them.

 this program mainly uses tkinter and it's modules, and no modules imported in this program require an external installation. inside the file, 'notepadGUI.py', you will find a class called 'NotepadRun',